The Tuskegee Airmen: Plot

+The cadets graduate with commissions as second lieutenants in the Army Air Corps but aren't deployed to the European theatre due to racist concerns by Congressmen.
+First Lady Eleanor Roosevelt intervenes, inspecting the base and flying with Lee.
+The ensuing positive press coverage prompts their deployment to North Africa as the 99th Pursuit Squadron.
+They're relegated to ground-attack missions, until a chance encounter with Messerschmitt Bf 109s shows the Black pilots are capable of successfully engaging in air to air combat.
+Cappy breaks formation and shoots down one of the Germans, but Cappy is killed in the battle.

-A congressional hearing of the House Armed Services Committee is convened to determine whether the Tuskegee Airmen "experiment" should continue.
-The men are charged with inherent incompetence: A medical study is used to claim that "Negroes are incapable of handling complex machinery."
-The hearing decides in the Tuskegee Airmen's favor, due to testimony by their commanding officer, Lt.
-Col. Benjamin O. Davis (Andre Braugher), and the 99th Pursuit Squadron joins three new squadrons out of Tuskegee to form the all-black 332nd Fighter Group, under the now Col. Benjamin O. Davis.
+A congressional hearing of the House Armed Services Committee hears evidence regarding the Tuskegee Airmen experiment, including charges of incompetence and medical studies claiming that "Negroes are incapable of handling complex machinery."
+The commanding officer, Benjamin O. Davis (Braugher) persuades the committee their information is largely false, and the 99th Pursuit Squadron joins three new squadrons out of Tuskegee to form the all-black 332nd Fighter Group, under his command.

-The 332nd is deployed to Ramitelli, Italy to provide escort for Boeing B-17 Flying Fortress heavy bombers, which are experiencing heavy losses.
-During this deployment, Lee and Billy Roberts (Cuba Gooding Jr.) sink a destroyer.
-They also rescue a straggling B-17 which is being attacked by two German fighters while returning from a bombing raid, shooting down both of the enemy Bf 109s.
+The 332nd deploys to Ramitelli, Italy, to fly escort missions for Boeing B-17 Flying Fortress heavy bombers, which are experiencing heavy losses.
+Lee and Billy Roberts (Cuba Gooding Jr.) sink a destroyer and rescue a straggling B-17.
 When the bomber's pilot and co-pilot travel to Ramitelli to thank them, the B-17 pilot refuses to believe that black pilots saved them.
-During a subsequent escort assignment, Roberts is shot down.
-Later, Lee is awarded the Distinguished Flying Cross for sinking the destroyer and promoted to captain.
-Having by then earned the respect and admiration of the white bomber pilots, the Tuskegee Airmen are specifically requested for escort for a raid on Berlin - a request advanced in a mission briefing by the same pilot who originally refused to believe that the 332nd had helped his plane.
+Roberts is shot down on a later mission while Lee is awarded the Distinguished Flying Cross for sinking the destroyer and promoted to captain.
+The Tuskegee Airmen are specifically requested for escort for a raid on Berlin when the disbelieving B-17 pilot learns that no heavy bombers are lost when the Tuskegee airmen are assigned as escorts.